 “What is Australia’s retirement age?” or “What age can I retire?” are common questions.
 The simple answer is “it depends”.

 A better question to ask would be “When should I retire?”.
 That’s a very personal decision that depends principally on when you can financially support the lifestyle you want to lead in retirement, unless ill health or other factors make the decision for you.

 In practice, there are two age rules that impact when most Australians can retire because they allow you to access funds to support your retirement.
 These are:

-- Preservation age: This is the age when you can access your super funds provided you have also met a condition of release (such as retiring or turning 65).
+- Preservation age: This is the age when you can access your super provided you have also met a condition of release (such as retiring or turning 65).

-- Age Pension age: This is the age when you can access Australia’s Age Pension, provided that you’re an Australian resident and you pass both the income test and the assets test.
+- Age Pension age: This is the age when you can access Australia’s Age Pension, provided you’re an Australian resident and you pass both the income test and the assets test.

 |Birth year||Preservation age||Age Pension age|